Snaacky/thewiki/docs/guides/playback.md

 There are two ways to handle video decoding:

-- **Software decoding** uses your CPU, allowing your system to decode any format, and is only limited by how powerful your chip is.
+- **Software decoding** uses your CPU, allowing your system to decode any format, and is only limited by how powerful your chip is
-- **Hardware decoding** uses dedicated decoders on your GPU, making it vastly more efficient and resulting in better performance, lower power usage, and less strain on your CPU. *However, some older devices will not support this option for newer codecs.*
+- **Hardware decoding** uses dedicated decoders on your GPU, making it vastly more efficient and resulting in better performance, lower power usage, and less strain on your CPU. *However, some older devices will not support this option for newer codecs*

 For most users, this isn't an issue.
 Generally:

-- H.264 8-bit (AVC) works everywhere.
+- H.264 8-bit (AVC) works everywhere
-- H.264 10-bit (Hi10P) works on some hardware. *Recommended to use a decent CPU.
-Hardware decoding support is suboptimal.*
+- H.264 10-bit (Hi10P) works on some hardware. *Recommended to use a decent CPU; hardware decoding support is suboptimal*
-- H.265 8-bit/10-bit (HEVC) works with most modern hardware.
+- H.265 8-bit/10-bit (HEVC) works with most modern hardware

 Most TVs and boxes will display a list of supported codecs on their specification page.